cristopher-namchee/weeksy/README.md

   - List of Pull Request you create
   - List of PR reviews
 - Fills out your 'Meeting' section with meetings you have in your Google Calendar
+- Fills out your 'Next Actions' section with issues you have been assigned with (that doesn't have PR yet)
 - Sends you an e-mail on error

 ## Prerequisites